CORRIDA

 Yes.
 Support teams are not mandatory, but highly recommended.
 Although the support from the organization exists, the comfort and encouragement that a team of friends brings is priceless.

-What is the maximum test time?
+What's the maximum race time?

 74 hours.

-Download the Race Pack
+Download the Participant Guide